-As our nation (and world) continues to enforce lockdowns with this new wave of coronavirus cases, two precautions are still recommended for public safety: Maintain social distancing and wear a cloth face covering.
+As our nation (and world) attempts to reinforce lockdowns with this surge of coronavirus cases, two precautions are still recommended for public safety: Maintain social distancing and wear a cloth face covering.

 That second piece of advice, though, has had those of us with beards scrambling a bit, searching the internet for assurance that our patiently crafted facial hair isn’t making us more vulnerable to contracting, or potentially transmitting, the virus.

 Some of the fear started with reports in April 2020 during the pandemic that hospitals in the United Kingdom were requiring doctors to shave, even if they had only a day’s stubble.
 We talk to Dr. Natasha Mubeen Chida, the assistant Director of Infectious Diseases Fellowship Program at Johns Hopkins University School of Medicine in Baltimore, Maryland, to get some guidance on whether to shave or not to shave.

 “Things got confused because these guidelines were regarding the masks that health care workers who have contact with COVID-19 patients are required to wear,” Chida, who’s also an assistant professor of Medicine at the university, tells The Manual.
 “These N95 respirators are specifically designed to protect from the airborne transmission of the virus, so the worker really does need to be clean-shaven in order to have a really good seal between the mask and his skin.”

 But for civilians wearing face coverings in public, and who are not exposed to COVID-19 patients, “they don’t need to worry about facial hair or shaving,” Chida says.
 “This is really only an issue if you are a health care worker.”